Before you begin

 Use your iPhone to set up your AirPods

-If you have an iPhone with iOS 10.2 or later and you're setting up your AirPods for the first time,* follow these steps:
+If you're setting up your AirPods for the first time,* follow these steps:

 - Open the case—with your AirPods inside—and hold it next to your iPhone.